 Now that you know more about the Shamrock Plant we hope you give it a try!
 It’s a fun plant to gift for a little luck during the late winter and for St. Patrick’s Day!

-- Select firm bulbs – the biggest you can find.
+Select firm bulbs – the biggest you can find.
 The larger the bulb, the more blooms it can have.
-Use any pot, with drainage, that is about 1 to 2 inches wider than the bulb.
-Or, try a larger container with several amaryllis.
+Use any pot, ideally at least 6″ deep, with drainage and about 1 to 2 inches wider than the bulb.
+Try a larger container with several amaryllis.
 Plant bulbs an inch apart, if planting more than one.

-- Plant or restart your bulb 8-10 weeks in advance of when you want it to bloom.
-Plant different varieties, as well as plant in fall and early winter for blooms throughout the winter.
+Plant or restart your bulb 8-10 weeks in advance of when you want it to bloom.
+If you want blooms during Christmas and New Year, plant your bulb at the beginning of November.

-- Fill the pot 1/3 to 1/2 full with all-purpose potting soil, set the bulb on top of soil and then fill the pot with soil so the 1/3 to 1/2 of the bulb is exposed.
-The soil can be topped with the moss, rocks, or a decorative item.
+Fill the pot 1/2 full with all-purpose well draining potting soil.
+Set the bulb on top of soil and then fill the pot with soil so the 1/3 to 1/2 of the bulb is exposed.
+The soil can be topped with the moss, rocks, or other decorations.

-- Water well to settle the soil then water sparingly until active growth is visible.
-No more than 1/4 cup of water a week.
-Fertilize at half the recommended strength each time you water.
+Water well to settle the soil then water sparingly until active growth is visible.
+Around one fourth cup of water a week is usually adequate.
+You don’t want the soil to get bone dry but avoid it being soggy.

 Originally red, poinsettias are available in a huge variety of sizes and colors.